AdrienTaylor/Potential-functions-for-first-order-methods/README.md

 ### Stochastic first-order methods: unbiased oracles with bounded variance
 - [`A_StochasticGradientDescent`](2_Stochastic_BoundedVariance/A_StochasticGradientDescent.m) Code for reproducing the first result of Section 3.2.2, Theorem 5 and Figure 2 (stochastic gradient descent).
 - [`B_StochasticGradientDescentWithAveraging`](2_Stochastic_BoundedVariance/B_StochasticGradientDescentWithAveraging.m) Code for reproducing the second result of Section 3.2.2, Theorem 6  (stochastic gradient descent with averaging).
-- [`C_StochasticGradientDescentWithPrimalAveraging`](2_Stochastic_BoundedVariance/C_StochasticGradientDescentWithPrimalAveraging.m) Code for reproducing the third exaresultmple of Section 3.2.2, Theorem 7 (stochastic gradient descent with primal averaging).
+- [`C_StochasticGradientDescentWithPrimalAveraging`](2_Stochastic_BoundedVariance/C_StochasticGradientDescentWithPrimalAveraging.m) Code for reproducing the third result of Section 3.2.2, Theorem 7 (stochastic gradient descent with primal averaging).
 - [`D_StochasticGradientDescent_EvaluationAtAveragedPoint`](2_Stochastic_BoundedVariance/D_StochasticGradientDescent_EvaluationAtAveragedPoint.m) Code for reproducing the result of Appendix D.4, Theorem 12 (stochastic gradient descent with evaluation at the averaged iterate).

 ### Stochastic first-order methods: unbiased oracles arising from sampling in expectations of smooth convex functions